How a Nonprofit Can Attract A Regulatory Probe … Fast

-Back in November 2016, we issued a warning in Nonprofits and Cybersecurity: Make it a Priority: “Hacking is big news these days.
+A year ago, in November 2016, we issued a warning in Nonprofits and Cybersecurity: Make it a Priority: “Hacking is big news these days.
 There is a false belief that cyber threats are aimed at major businesses, governments, news organizations and other political targets.”

-In that post, we described the devastating experience of one small nonprofit, the Utah Food Bank.
-In a single cyber attack, “hackers stole personal and financial data of over 10,000 donors: names, addresses, email addresses, and credit card numbers.”
-Even if you’re not Harvard University, cybercriminals may be coming after you.
+In that November 2016 post, we described the devastating experience of one small nonprofit, the Utah Food Bank.
+In a single cyber attack, “’hackers stole personal and financial data of over 10,000 donors: names, addresses, email addresses, and credit card numbers.’
+Even if you’re not Harvard University, cybercriminals may be coming after you.”

 One cybersecurity expert, Lisa Traina, CPA, breaks through this jargon barrier by explaining: “While cyber breaches can take many different forms, they typically occur when hackers target common technical weaknesses.”
 She says the three most common threats for nonprofits are: phishing, vulnerabilities, and malware.